Shahriarnz14/SurvHTE-Benchmark/README.md

 # SurvHTE-Bench: A Benchmark for Heterogeneous Treatment Effect Estimation in Survival Analysis

 This repository provides code for SurvHTE-Bench, a benchmark for estimating heterogeneous treatment effects (HTEs) from censored survival data.
-It includes implementations of imputation-based meta-learners, double machine learning (DML), survival-adapted meta-learners, and direct survival causal models.
+It includes implementations of imputation-based meta-learners, double machine learning (DML), survival-adapted meta-learners, and direct survival causal models (e.g., Causal Survival Forest, SurvITE).

 We support experiments on synthetic, semi-synthetic, and real-world datasets.
 ( Note: MIMIC-related datasets cannot be shared.)